-If you plan to purchase business equipment this year, consider the timing.
+Timing for purchase of business equipment.
 You might be able to increase your tax benefit if you buy equipment at the right time.
 Here’s a simplified explanation:

 Conventions.
 The tax rules for depreciation include “conventions” or rules for figuring out how many months of depreciation you can claim.
 There are three types of conventions.
 To select the correct convention, you must know the type of property and when you placed the property in service.